 This past week* I made a trip to Albuquerque, New Mexico, to visit my roommate Isabella in her home state.
 It was my first time in the desert; the dryness and elevation immediately came for me.
 I hadn’t come to New Mexico with the intention to visit any of the sites I included in my Roads Scholarship plan, figuring they were probably inaccessible due to COVID.
 However, a weekend trip to Taos quickly set Isabella and I on a journey to Ra Paulette’s Tree Cave.
 Isabella's family, minus Isabella, had visited the Cave in 2014, before the land was put on the market.
 Her aunt Sarah provided us with directions from her memory, but she wasn’t sure if any indication of the caves still existed.

-We get out and quickly climb onto the path – no one else in sight.
+After a drive through the desert to what we think is the correct location, we get out and quickly climb onto the path – no one else in sight.
 Soon we are able to see a few skylights and a door carved out of the rock.
 We really weren’t expecting the door – it was a funny little hermitage type door, with an unlocked latch on the outside.
 Before venturing inside, we walk up to the lowest skylight, which is mostly broken, and try to peer in.
 Isabella and I trade nervous glances, wondering if anyone is inside.
 She shouts “HELLO?” and I look through the front door’s tiny, circular window, finally able to see a bit of the cave’s interior.
 Shaking, I open the door, not knowing what else exists beyond the corridor.
 It's cold and completely empty.
 My heavy breathing becomes instantly audible, every whisper of “wow” echoing through the cave.
 Incredible!